vidushibindroo/Auto-ml/Documentation/xgboost_docu.md

 It takes as parameters:
 feature_i: int
     Feature index which we want to use as the threshold measure.

 threshold: float
         The value that we will compare feature values at feature_i against to determine the prediction.

 value: float
-        The class prediction if classification tree, or float value if regression tree.
+        The class prediction if classification tree.

 true_branch: decision_node
         Next decision node for samples where features value met the threshold.

 false_branch: decision_node
         Next decision node for samples where features value did not meet the threshold.